jaykhimani/meteor_site_aggregator/README.md

 6. Users can move to a detail page for a website (using routing).

 7. On the detail page, users can post comments about a webpage, and they are displayed below the description of the webpage.

+8. User can search for the sites.
+Search is based on the website titles and description.